Abdulnaser98/IT-Sicherheit-Praktikum/README.md

 # About

+This project provides software that enables tracking of common Smart Home devices, e.g. light bulbs.
+The idea is to connect sensors to ESP-12 microcontrollers that monitor the IoT devices.

+## TL,DR;

+### Arduino Scripts
+TO DO

+### Data Analysis

+1. Start a `Jupyter` server by running `docker run -p 8888:8888 -v $(pwd)/analysis:/home/jovyan/work jupyter/scipy-notebook`.
+Make sure you have `docker` up and running.
+Token-authentication is enabled, meaning you can access the application by opening `http://127.0.0.1:8888/lab?token=<YOUR_TOKEN>`.
+The URL, including your token, is displayed in your terminal.
+2. Open `work/analysis.ipynb` and explore our data analysis.

+### Database setup and API
 This project provides a simple setup including a `mysql` database, `phpmyadmin`, and an API that can be used for Arduino applications.

-## TL,DR;
+This is legacy since in production we decided to send `UDP` packages that are tracked by `wireshark`.
+However, for future projects this setup might be helpful.

 1. Start all three applications by running `docker-compose up -d`.
 Afterwards, `phpmyadmin` is available at `localhost/dashboard`.
 If you like to adapt `mysql` database user names and passwords, have a look at the `.env` file.
 By default, the `root` user is used to handle API requests.
 This can be changed in the `docker-compose` file.